vishvAsa/vishvAsa.github.io/content/conversations/YT/ten-vaDa-kalais/2026-03-13_shUdra-bhAgavatas_mAmuni.md

 That said, yes, there are tennAchArya-s who (dishonestly, but with good intentions) try to make mAmuni non-shAstra-virodhI.
 Good luck to them.

-> which is Bhagavad Ramanujacharya’s Paksham - @ramanujam_iyengar
+> Mamunigal’s and Swami Pillai Lokacharyar’s Paksham which is Bhagavad Ramanujacharya’s Paksham - @ramanujam_iyengar

 Not at all.